armobob74/pman/readme.md

 For a Flask API implementation, it is recommended to put PMAN endpoints in their own Blueprint.
 The standard endpoints are:
 - `/pman/` -- must respond to a GET request.
 Used by runner to check to see if a server is running.
+- `/pman/hardstop` -- must respond to any type of request.
+Tells the instrument to immediately stop what it is doing.

 ## PMAN Runner Config